jubianchi/jsimple/README.md

 });
 ```

-Now if we fetch the `session` from jimple we'll just get an empty object:
+Now if we fetch the `session` from jsimple we'll just get an empty object:

 ```js
 console.log(container.get("session")); //{}